Llanrothal

+The name Llanrothal may possibly derive from the Welsh "Ridol's church", perhaps after Saint Ruald/Roald or the personal name Hrodwald.

 History

-Llanrothal was once a stronghold of the Jesuits and Papists such as Henry Milbourne, who resided in the village and whose family worshipped at The Cwm in the seventeenth century.
+During the 17th century religious persecution of the Catholic Church in Wales, Llanrothal was a secret stronghold of outlawed Jesuits and Recusant Welsh gentry such as Henry Milbourne, who resided in the village and whose family worshipped at The Cwm in the 17th century.
 In the early 17th century the house became the headquarters of the Jesuit mission in South Wales and remained an important Catholic centre until its discovery and sacking by the Bishop of Hereford in 1678, in the anti-Catholic backlash following the Popish Plot.
-William Vychan, or William the Younger, also lived at Llanrothal, although he is also associated with Penrhyn, in Caernarvonshire.
+William Vychan, or William the Younger, also lived at Llanrothal, although he is also associated with Penrhyn, in Caernarfonshire.

-Throughout its history, the village has been associated with nearby Welsh Newton, and today they together form the Welsh Newton and Llanrothal Group Parish Council.
+Throughout its history, the village has been associated with nearby Welsh Newton, and today they together form the Welsh Newton Llanrothal Group Parish Council.